alirezakh74/ClothingStore/README.md

 # ClothingStore
-clothing store with procedural programming in php
+clothing store with functional programming in php